stephane-caron/pink/README.md

 }
 ```

-Orientation (similarly position) costs, which can be scalars or 3D vectors, specify how much each radian of angular error "costs" in the overall normalized objective.
+Orientation (similarly position) costs can be scalars or 3D vectors.
+They specify how much each radian of angular error "costs" in the overall normalized objective.
 When using 3D vectors, components are weighted anisotropically along each axis of the body frame.

 ### Task targets

-Aside from their costs, most tasks take a second set of parameters called *targets*, for example a target transform for a body task or a target configuration vector for a posture task.
+Aside from their costs, most tasks take a second set of parameters called *target*.
+For example, a body task aims for a target transform, while a posture task aims for a target configuration vector.
 Targets are set by the `set_target` function:

 ```python
     tasks["posture"].set_target(